 A great camping activity that utilizes your natural surroundings is an orienteering scavenger hunt!
 Kids (and adults too!) love making their way through clues to find a hidden treasure.
+In an orienteering scavenger hunt, the clues are given as compass bearings and the distance in steps between each clue.
+The excitement builds as one clue leads to another clue, and that clue leads to another.
 Finally the last clue leads to a hidden treasure filled with candy, small toys, stickers, or other fun things.

 Orienteering is a lot like a treasure hunt with written clues that point you in the direction of the next clue, but orienteering requires knowing how to use and read a compass.
 This activity is a great way to introduce your kids to using a compass.
 The desire to make it to each new clue and eventually to the hidden treasure will surely motivate them to learn how to use the compass correctly.

 - A compass is a small magnet that reacts to the magnetic field created by the earth’s core.